PureStorage-OpenConnect/Accelerate-2024-Workshop/SQL/3-Seeding an Availability Group/README.md

 ## 3 - Prepare Secondary Replica

-1. Offline the database and volumes on the secondary replica.
+1. Offline the database on the secondary replica.
 These are going to be joined to the availability group.
 The primary can stay online.

     ```
     $Query = "ALTER DATABASE [$DbName] SET OFFLINE WITH ROLLBACK IMMEDIATE"
     Invoke-DbaQuery -SqlInstance $SqlInstanceSecondary -Query $Query
     ```

+1. Offline the volume on the secondary replica.

     ```
     Invoke-Command -Session $SecondarySession -ScriptBlock { Get-Disk | Where-Object { $_.SerialNumber -eq $using:TargetDisk } | Set-Disk -IsOffline $True }